CiscoDevNet/intersight-powershell/README.md

 <a name="requirements"></a>
 ### 1.1.
 Requirements
-- PowerShell 7.1 or later
+- PowerShell 7.3.3 or later
-- dotnet SDK 3.1 or later
+- net6.0 SDK or later

 <a name="dependencies"></a>
 #### Dependencies